djh1997/proj324/docs/index.md

 ![buttonlocations](frame/buttonlocations.svg)

 I also decided that I would keep all the buttons on one side of the frame, since the capacitive touch sensitivity is a bit to high and I cant change it on this board.
-This means I'm less likely to have accidental readings from touching the wire.
+This means I'm less likely to have accidental readings from touching the wire if I can keep the wires short.

 ### Capacitive Touch Control